SebastianAigner/twemoji-amazing/README.md

 **Like Font-Awesome, but for Twitter Emojis, and also, it's amazing!** 🌟

-_An updated plug-and-play replacement for projects like [twemoji-awesome](https://github.com/ellekasai/twemoji-awesome)!_
+_An updated plug-and-play replacement for projects like [twemoji-awesome](https://github.com/ellekasai/twemoji-awesome)!
+Now with over 3,000 supported emojis!_

 ![twemoji-banner](twemoji-banner.png)